Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 Greenblatt’s guide to value investing is widely admired by some of today’s top value investors, including Michael Price and Andrew Tobias.

-He explains to everyday investors how to value a business and why the small investor has an inherent edge over the big investment firms that have to show results month by month, quarter by quarter, year by year.
+He explains to everyday investors how to value a business and why the small investor has an inherent edge over the big investment firms that have to show results month by month, quarter by quarter, and year by year.

 Amazon | Audible.com | Audiobooks.com |

-4. The Intelligent Investor by Benjamin Graham
+4. The Intelligent Investor

-If you read one value investing book, this version of The Intelligent Investor should be it.
+If you read one Value investing book, this version of The Intelligent Investor should be it.

 Amazon | Audible.com | Audiobooks.com | Blinkist |

-5. The Little Book That Still Beats the Market by Joel Greenblatt
+5. The Little Book That Still Beats the Market

 This 2010 update of a 2005 classic distills Greenblatt’s strategies and philosophies for ordinary people.

-The Little Book is a step-by-step guide to value investment in the modern markets.
+The Little Book is a step-by-step guide to Value investment in the modern markets.
 Greenblatt shows how to apply value investing formulas to contemporary investments in bull and bear markets.

 Amazon | Audible.com | Audiobooks.com | Blinkist |

-6. What Works on Wall Street by James O’Shaughnessy
+6. What Works on Wall Street

 The Classic Guide to the Best-Performing Investment Strategies of All Time by James O’Shaughnessy